-Being aware of the value of human capital, Alba aims to maintain favourable employment policies that are in line with the needs of its employees, and with the Company's specific operating requirements.
+Since it is aware of the value of human capital, Alba aims to maintain favourable employment policies that are in line with the needs of its employees, and with the company's specific operating requirements.
 Talent management and retention, and the provision of dignified employment, adequate professional development, good permanent employment contract conditions and employee benefits make it possible to keep workforce turnover rates low, year after year.